just-the-docs/just-the-docs/operations/SCRUM.md

 Countable uses
 [Scrum](https://en.wikipedia.org/wiki/Scrum_\(software_development\)) to
-manage work delivery and collaboratively learn about problem domains.
+to collaborate with clients on work delivery and to optimize for learning.

 **Scope**